 Last but not least, the khewra salt mine owns a running post office of its own.
 This post office is used by the workers working inside the mine.

 There are currently 400 plus workers working inside the Khewra salt mine.

 Some Health Facts

 Pakistan rock salt has made its way into the medicine as well.
-A number of studies have proved that Himalayan rock salt is extremely beneficial for different health problems.
+Many studies have proved that Himalayan rock salt is extremely beneficial for different health problems.

 The crystal rock lamp takes away the impurities from the air making it free from pollutants.

-Natural rock saltcontains 84 trace minerals which are vital for the functioning of the human body.
+Natural rock saltcontains 84 trace minerals that are vital for the functioning of the human body.

-The khewra salt mines are definitely a must-visit place in Pakistan.
+The khewra salt mines are a must-visit place in Pakistan.